-Rutgers awards scholarships of varying amounts to bright and talented students who choose Rutgers for their college education.
-Find out more about our scholarship programs:
+Rutgers University awards scholarships of varying amounts to the most students who choose us for their college education:

 Frequently Asked Questions about Scholarships

 Q: What factors are considered during the awarding of first-year merit scholarships?

 A: We consider SAT or ACT scores, cumulative grade-point average, final course grades and the strength of an applicant's academic program.
 Specific award criteria depends on the competitiveness of the applicant pool each year; so there is no set of credentials that guarantees any award.